OWI-Lab/oma_clustering/README.rst

         :align: center
         :alt: Example of a resulting clustering using ModeClusterer_DBSCAN.

-Identified clusters using DBSCAN.
-..

 * Example of a resulting clustering using ModeClusterer_HDBSCAN:
 .. figure:: figures/clustering/OMA7/HDBSCAN_clustering.png
         :align: center
         :alt: Example of a resulting clustering using ModeClusterer_HDBSCAN.

-Identified clusters using HDBSCAN.
-..

 Credits
 -------